 Over the course of two months, I will usually spend at least half my studio time starting new work, in the beginning cycle.
 About a third of my studio time is in the continuing cycle.
 The remaining amount of time, perhaps only a small percentage focuses on completing work.

 Finishing a painting takes a very particular type of energy.
 On these very valuable and rare days, I can clearly see what each painting needs to make it the best it can be.
 I will give that last finishing touch to several in one day—finishing them all!
 Then I go out and celebrate.
 It’s more of a struggle for me to work on one painting, by itself, through all its cycles.
 Having many choices of paintings to work on simultaneously takes the “attachment” factor out of working on just one.
 In this way, I can put my energy to its best use.

 When I am painting a commission with a deadline for completion, I will paint it all the way through, but I still take occasional breaks to play on some other paintings to keep the juices flowing.
 I find it easiest to work in one cycle for the whole day, and not switch during that day.
 For instance, if I spend several hours flinging paint in a freedom engaged session of “starts” I will not be as adept on that same day to try to finish a different painting.

 How to ‘Create Perfect Paintings’

-The clip above on my three cycles of painting is pulled from a video I made which features highlights from my latest book, Create Perfect Paintings.
+The clip above on my three cycles of painting is pulled from a video I made which features highlights from my book, Create Perfect Paintings.

 You can watch the entire presentation at my YouTube Channel, which includes the best ways to bring attention to your painting, extend its viewing time and heighten the viewing experience.